 These symptoms apply to both physical and mental illness; yet, physical illness always seems to be more accepted and understandable.

 Physical versus Mental

 The term “illness” might as well translate to “something wrong.”
-Whether it be a cell mutation, a tumour, or the common cold, there is something wrong with your health, and in most cases, there is scientific explanation for it.
+Whether it be a cell mutation, a tumor, or the common cold, there is something wrong with your health, and in most cases, there is a scientific explanation for it.

 What about mental illness?

 In this instance, that “something wrong” may be identified as you.
 You’re overreacting, being a baby, or just plain crazy.
 After all, what is so terrifying about going to a family function, taking a new course, or running errands in the mall?
 The problem is in your head, you’re just thinking too much.
 There is no external attacker, no hospital visits, no “real” explanation as to why your body is responding the way that it is.